nickreinert/itp/projectproposal/README.md

 ## In a paragraph or more, detail your project.
 What will your software do?
 What features will it have?
 How will it be executed?

 Since We haven't learned about websites yet I'm not really sure, but I think it would be in HTML.
 I want to have sections for the different things I do: jazz, production, and sound design.
+I also definetely want a section that either has a link to TrakTrain which I use to sell beats, or embed TrakTrain into the website.
+I've seen other websites like this

 ## Will any work as part of this project overlap with any work you are doing outside of this class?
 For another class?
 Who is the professor in this class?